JohannesMP/U-EAT-Events-Redux/README.md

 To ensure that Connecting an action multiple times will result in the same wrapper, `EventHandler` now also stores a `CallbackWrapperList` Dictionary.

 Similarly, to ensure that `EventDisconnect(string eventName, object thisPointer)` still works, `EventHandler` also stores the inverse mapping `WrapperCallbackList`.
 This is necessary since the events are removed by looking at the `Target` property of each stored `Action<EventData`, but the wrapper does have that same Target.
-We use `WrapperCallbackList` to quickly locate the original `Action` and then compare against its `Target` instead.
+We use `WrapperCallbackList` to efficiently locate the original `Action` and then compare against its `Target` instead.

 ### 4. Minor changes